 Another great choice for a family beach escape is the beautiful Bay of Paleokastritsa, one of the most unique places to visit in Greece, where plunging cliffs meet sheltered, pebbled coves and cobalt seas to stunning effect.

-The largest of Greece’s Dodecanese islands—and one of the Mediterranean’s most famous island retreats—sunny Rhodes combines natural beauty, including large swaths of golden beaches, with a lengthy legacy; it’s been a pretty popular place for visitors East and West, since ancient times.
+The Mediterranean island of Rhodes combines natural beauty, including large swaths of golden beaches, with a lengthy legacy; it’s been a pretty popular place for visitors East and West, since ancient times.

 A stroll through the fortified Old Town—one of the largest and best-preserved medieval towns in Europe—doesn’t disappoint young travelers, with its network of cobblestoned streets, bustling squares, bubbling fountains, and fortress-like features like turreted gates and towering walls.
 Your kids can channel their inner knights while envisioning the days when the Knights of St. John once roamed the city (in fact, Rhodes is still dubbed “the island of the knights”).